Frontiers journals are at the top of citation and impact metrics

 Indexed in: Google Scholar, DOAJ, CrossRef, Semantic Scholar, CLOCKSS

-Mathematics of Computation and Data Science welcomes submissions of the following article types: Book Review, Code, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Specialty Grand Challenge.
+Mathematics of Computation and Data Science welcomes submissions of the following article types: Book Review, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Mathematics of Computation and Data Science, where they are peer-reviewed by the Associate and Review Editors of the specialty section.